-The camp reserves the right to expel any camper or staff member whose actions we determine to be detrimental to the camp or to themselves.
+The camp reserves the right to expel any TYD (hanich/camper) or JNN (tzevet/staff-member) whose actions we determine to be detrimental to the camp or to themselves.
 If a child is expelled due to violating any conditions stipulated in this Family Handbook or due to inappropriate behavior, no refund will be provided.
 If a child is withdrawn for medical reasons, tuition will be refunded, pro-rated, for the number of days at camp minus the withdrawal fee (\$750 for full season campers, \$500 for single session campers, \$250 for mini-session campers).
 Withdrawal due to a medical condition that was not disclosed on the medical form may result in expulsion without a refund.